marialymperaiou/ganspace/README.md

 ## Usage
 This repository includes versions of BigGAN, StyleGAN, and StyleGAN2 modified to support per-layer latent vectors.

+**For ARIS**
+Check folder named out for results.
+Other ideas:
+--est can be one of: pca, svd, rpca, ipca, fbpca, ica, spca. scd and rpca is our contributions, we can run most trials with them.
+It's good to have all of the estimators at some point though.

+--layer is different per model.
+Use an invalid value to get a list of layers.
+We can choose earlier layers as well as later ones (such as --layer=convs.0.noise and --layer=convs.14.noise of stylegan2ADA to compare what happens, if we use the same class).

+--use_w goes only for StyleGAN/StyleGAN2/StyleGAN-ADA.

+--class is different for different models, check overleaf to see what dataset goes with each model.
+Try as many of the models as possible, maybe its better to present different datasets in the paper to showcase the abilities of the approach.
+If you insert invalid class, a list of valid options is returned.

+StyleGAN:

+python visualize.py --model=StyleGAN  --est=pca --class=wikiart  --use_w --layer=g_mapping

+(a bit of shitty images, but maybe we can showcase failure cases, explain their causes and address future work): python visualize.py --model=StyleGAN  --est=rpca --class=cats  --use_w --layer=g_mapping

+The following cannot allocate enough memory on Colab, maybe ARIS can handle it (in general g_synthesis needs too much memort for reaqsons I don't know): python visualize.py --model=StyleGAN  --est=svd --class=cars  --use_w --layer=g_synthesis

+StyleGAN2-ADA (our contribution, has pre-trained only for ffhq, so we only run ffhq):

+python visualize.py --model=StyleGAN_ADA  --est=svd --class=ffhq  --use_w --layer=style

+python visualize.py --model=StyleGAN_ADA  --est=svd --class=ffhq  --use_w --layer=conv1.conv.modulation

+The following crashes at colab, may work on ARIS: python visualize.py --model=StyleGAN_ADA  --est=rpca --class=ffhq  --use_w --layer=input

+Same memory error here:
+python visualize.py --model=StyleGAN_ADA  --est=rpca --class=ffhq  --use_w --layer=conv1

+Still memory error (it crashed my Colab again): python visualize.py --model=StyleGAN_ADA  --est=svd --class=ffhq  --use_w --layer=conv1

+Compare earlier and later layers (they crash at Colab due to memory): python visualize.py --model=StyleGAN_ADA  --est=rpca --class=ffhq  --use_w --layer=convs.0.noise
+python visualize.py --model=StyleGAN_ADA  --est=rpca --class=ffhq  --use_w --layer=convs.14.noise

+StyleGAN2:
+Those have strange problems, you can try, but if they are present skip them: python visualize.py --model=StyleGAN2 --est=rpca --class=horse --use_w --layer=style.0 python visualize.py --model=StyleGAN2 --est=rpca --class=horse --use_w --layer=style.8

+python visualize.py --model=StyleGAN2 --est=svd --class=horse --use_w --layer=style

+python visualize.py --model=StyleGAN2 --est=rpca --class=church --use_w --layer=style

+(memory issues):
+python visualize.py --model=StyleGAN2 --est=spca --class=places --use_w --layer=style

 **Interactive model exploration**
 ```
 # Explore BigGAN-deep husky